IN THIS ARTICLE

 Failover can come in two forms: planned and unplanned.
-And while everyone would prefer to only encounter the former, Replication allows recovering from either scenario a breeze.
+And while everyone would prefer to only encounter the former, Replication makes recovering from either scenario a breeze.

 - Planned failover: If you're performing a planned failover, set the source directory on the primary cluster to read-only and wait for a new replication job to start and finish (so that no writes are lost).
 To make sure that a job has finished, first verify that any blackout windows are disabled and then check the relationship's Recovery Point time to verify that it is after the time that you set the directory to read-only.
 This process ensures that the target directory is in a point-in-time consistent state matching the last source snapshot taken.